 Date and Venue

-The 5th Africa ELC will take place on Thursday 9th and Friday 10th October 2014.
-The two-day event will take place at Strathmore University Auditorium, in Nairobi, Kenya.
+The 5th Africa ELC took place on Thursday 9th and Friday 10th October 2014.
+The two-day event was held at Strathmore University Auditorium, in Nairobi, Kenya.

 Julie is passionate about family, she is married to entrepreneur Anthony Gichuru.
 They have had 5 children.
 "Above all we have a responsibility to nurture and grow the younger generation and our primary role is vested in the family unit."
 Having had five children Julie is also passionate about maternal healthcare and is an ambassador of the AMREF Stand Up for African Mothers campaign which seeks to train over 15,000 midwives across East Africa.

 Julie is a TV Host with East Africa's leading broadcaster Citizen TV.
 Her prime time news and current affairs show Sunday Live with Julie Gichuru airs weekly at 9pm.
 Julie is currently working on growing local productions through Arimus Media Limited where she has a number of quality African shows in the works.
 Julie has just completed series 1 of the Africa Leadership Dialogues, airing on Citizen TV, Monday at 9.50pm.
 Julie's career in the media over the past 12 years has seen her work across the fields of broadcast, print and digital media.

 Julie has embarked on several business ventures and is a director in a numbers of companies.
 Her business ventures include the online retail fashion outlet Mimi and production company Arimus Media Ltd. Julie has numerous awards and fellowships including , Martin Luther King Salute to Greatness, Fellow of the Africa Leadership Initiative, Order of the Golden Warrior for her contribution towards nation building by President Mwai Kibaki in 2011, recognized by Forbes Magazine as one of the top 20 Young Power Women in Africa.

 Caroline Shisubili Maingi